 49. Tiger Underboob Tattoo

 An underboob tattoo is a fantastic location for women who want a piece that draws attention to one of the most feminine parts of their body.
 It is located underneath the cleavage or to the side, and your placement will largely depend on your design.
 These pieces can also be seductive; they are not often shown off, it makes revealing them more intimate and special.
-Getting inked with a tiger here can be a great choice, and you can work with your tattoo artist to design it so that it complements your body’s natural curves.
+Getting inked with a tiger here can be a great choice, and you can work with your tattoo artist to design it to complement your body’s natural curves.
 The drawback is that ink here will hurt because of the sensitivity and the thin skin.
-You will also not be able to wear a bra or tight clothes over the area for several days to prevent friction.
+You will also be unable to wear a bra or tight clothes over the area for several days to prevent friction.

 50. Tiger Watercolor Tattoo